Subsonic Free Surface Waves in Linear Elasticity: Ray theory for systems

 The equation $F_0=0$ is the dispersion equation, $A_0(x,\theta'(x))U_0(x)=0$.
 If $A_0$ is scalar, then this becomes the eikonal equation $A_0(x,\theta'(x))=0$.
 Furthermore, $F_{-1}=0$ with \eqref{F-minus-Eins} is a transport equation for $U_0$ which is solved by the method of characteristics.
 If $A_0$ is not scalar, then it is not obvious how \eqref{F-minus-Eins} and $F_{-1}=0$ lead to a useful transport equation for $U_0$.

-For systems of real principal type, introduced by \citet{Dencker82polarsets}, there is an efficient ray theory based on the theory of Fourier integral operators.
-It applies to isotropic elastodynamics, \citet{SHRoehrig04lagrsol}, and, as we will show, to the propagation of Rayleigh waves along curved surfaces of general elastic media.
+For systems of real principal type, introduced by \zitatau{Dencker82polarsets}{Dencker}, there is an efficient ray theory based on the theory of Fourier integral operators.
+It applies to isotropic elastodynamics, \zitatau{SHRoehrig04lagrsol}{Hansen and R{\"o}hrig}, and, as we will show, to the propagation of Rayleigh waves along curved surfaces of general elastic media.
 We adapt this ray method to our setting.

 Let $\hat A$ be a (square) system of \pd\ operators with principal symbol $A_0(x,\xi)$.
 The set or zeros of the determinant $\det A_0$ is called the characteristic set of $\hat A$ (or of $A_0$).
-We assume that the system $\hat A$ is of real principal type in the sense of \citet{Dencker82polarsets}.
+We assume that the system $\hat A$ is of real principal type in the sense of \zitatau{Dencker82polarsets}{Dencker}.
 This means that there exists a matrix-valued symbol $B(x,\xi)$, homogeneous of degree zero in the $\xi$ variable, and a scalar symbol $a(x,\xi)$ such that $B(x,\xi)A_0(x,\xi)=a(x,\xi)I$ holds with $I$ denoting the unit matrix.
 Moreover, $a$ is real-valued and its set of zeros equals the characteristic set, on which it vanishes simply, i.e.\ $\partial_\xi a(x,\xi)\neq 0$ holds whenever $a(x,\xi)=0$.
 We call $a$ a Hamilton function of $A_0$ (and of the operator $\hat A$).
 In the special case where the determinant of $A_0$ vanishes simply on the characteristic set, $B$ is a scalar multiple of the cofactor matrix, and $ab=\det A_0$ with $b$ a nowhere vanishing function.

-Next we collect some properties which follow from the real principal type assumption \citep{Dencker82polarsets}.
+Next we collect some properties which follow from the real principal type assumption \zitat{Dencker82polarsets}.
 The simple vanishing of $a$ implies that the complement of the characteristic set is dense in phase space.
-Moreover, $BA_0=aI$ also $A_0B=aI$ holds.
+Moreover, $BA_0=aI$ and also $A_0B=aI$ holds.
 This is clear where $a\neq 0$, and, by continuity, this holds in general.
 The following identities between range spaces and null spaces (kernels) are important:

 The inclusion of the ranges in the null spaces is clear.
 Differentiating $BA_0=aI=A_0B$ in an appropriate direction, with the directional derivative denoted by a prime, we obtain

 Now, equality in \eqref{range-eq-kernel} follows from rank considerations.